SheilaGrace/ProjectUndertaker/AboutTherianthropy.md

 **Classical Lycanthropy** in medieval Europe was attributed to ergot poisoning from rye bread, causing hallucinations where people believed they transformed into wolves.
 These individuals were often tried and executed as witches or werewolves.
 Modern food safety and scientific advancements have eradicated **Classical Lycanthropy**.

-In the 21st century, basic human rights prevent execution for claiming to be a werewolf.
-However, those who cannot control their **Theriotype** impulses and harm others are treated as having **Clinical Lycanthropy**.
+In the 21st century, thanks to the invention of basic human rights, fortunately, it is (presumably) no longer the case that people are executed simply for being "werewolves".
+However, if one is unable to control the urges of their theriotype and causes harm to others, it is treated as an illness.
+This is referred to as **Clinical Lycanthropy**.

-This condition often stems from **Species Dysphoria**, social maladjustment, depression, PTSD from bullying or discrimination, or heightened **Fight or Flight** responses.
-While medication can forcibly suppress **Therianthropy**, therapy and a supportive community often lead to dramatic improvement.
-Hence, **Therianthropy** does not equate to **Clinical Lycanthropy**.
+This condition often arises from **Species Dysphoria**, leading to *social maladjustment*, *depression*, *PTSD* from bullying or discrimination due to one's unique identity, or stress responses such as the **Fight or Flight** reaction.
+In the United States, where research is more advanced, it is understood that severe **Clinical Lycanthropy** can result from *dissociative identity disorder*, *schizophrenia*, *bipolar disorder*, or physical damage to the brain from trauma, internal bleeding, or drugs. *Mild depression* or *PTSD* causing social maladjustment or aversion is considered separate from **Clinical Lycanthropy**.
+Unfortunately, in Japan, where research on **Clinical Lycanthropy** has not progressed, even mild symptoms can be misdiagnosed by doctors.

+While drug treatment can forcibly suppress one’s **Therianthropy**, if the root cause is understood, counseling or the psychological support and comfort provided by interaction with fellow therians can dramatically improve symptoms.
+Therefore, equating **Therianthropy** with **Clinical Lycanthropy** is a misconception.

 Understanding one’s **Theriotype** and managing animalistic urges can unlock exceptional performance.
 Therefore, this article views **Clinical Lycanthropy** as a condition needing treatment, while **Therianthropy** is a characteristic that does not require treatment.
 Distinguishing between the two allows for better treatment of **Therians** struggling with **Clinical Lycanthropy**, aiding their social reintegration and performance enhancement.